bgunnarsson/monorepo-tools/README.md

 ### `Monorepo Structure`

-Until I implement the bgunnarsson.config.mjs the structure needs to be:
+Until the bgunnarsson.config.mjs will be implemented the structure needs to be:

 * src/pacakges (required)
 * src/plugins (optional)